ethernautdao/ethernauts/README.md

 - `keeper-queue`: Node server that listens to mint & batch events and enqueues the necessary jobs to be processed.
 - `keeper-jobs`: Node server processes the enqueued jobs by `keeper-queue` and executes them with the desired concurrency.

-Run `docker-compose -f docker/development.docker-compose.yml down` to stop them.
+Run `docker compose ps` to check the status of the running services and `docker compose down` to stop them.

 ---

 You can also run/stop a single service using:

-- `docker-compose -f docker/development.docker-compose.yml up service-name`
+- `docker compose up service-name`
-- `docker-compose -f docker/development.docker-compose.yml down service-name`
+- `docker compose down service-name`

 ### Interacting with the Ethernauts Contract